-A valuable opportunity for international learning is provided for juniors and seniors who meet the academic requirements for study at the University of North London in London, England, during the fall or spring terms of the academic year.
-One of the largest universities in the United Kingdom, the University of North London offers a wide range of courses in the humanities, business and the social and physical sciences.
+A valuable opportunity for international learning is provided for juniors and seniors who meet the academic requirements for study at Huron University in London, England during the fall or spring terms of the academic year.
+The university offers a wide range of courses in business, liberal arts and internship opportunities.
+With students from over sixty countries, Huron has a deep commitment to internationalism.
+It penetrates every aspect of the classroom work and shapes cultural and social activities.

-Situated in central London, the University of North London offers students access to London's many cultural and historical opportunities.
-Students enjoy apartment living in central London, which allows considerable freedom and responsibility.
-The apartments have fully equipped kitchens, allowing students to prepare their own meals.
-Extensive travel opportunities are also available to students participating in the program.
+Situated in central London, the university offers students access to London's many cultural and historical opportunities.
+Students enjoy self-catered university accommodations that offer considerable freedom and responsibility.
+Many students take advantage of the extensive travel opportunities presented in the region during their stay.